 As well as the key risks of our structured product plans Professional Advisers and investors should also be aware of and consider the following points and risks:

-Dividends are usually excluded in the calculation of indices (known as price return indices) or may be accounted for differently by index providers: Dividends that companies may pay are not guaranteed, however they can be an important part of the total return that investors in the stock market or mutual funds investing in these companies may benefit from.
-Dividends may increase stock market returns in a rising market and provide some return in a falling market, that can offset some capital losses.
-Dividends are usually excluded in the calculation of price return indices, such as the FTSE 100.
-Some indices use alternative methodology to the price return to account for dividends, such as applying a fixed dividend or discounting the level of the total return, including dividends, by a fixed amount.
+- Dividends are usually excluded in the calculation of indexes (known as price return indexes) or may be accounted for differently by index providers: Dividends which companies may pay are not guaranteed, however they can be an important part of the total return that investors in the stock market or mutual funds investing in these companies may benefit from.
+Dividends may increase stock market returns in a rising market and provide some return in a falling market, which can offset some capital losses.
+Dividends are usually excluded in the calculation of price return indexes, such as the FTSE 100.
+Some indexes use alternative methodology to the price return to account for dividends, such as applying a fixed dividend or discounting the level of the total return, including dividends, by a fixed amount.
 The returns from a structured product plan linked to such an index will be different and might be higher or lower than the return that might be received from an investment in a similar product linked to the price return index, with dividends excluded.

-ALL OF OUR STRUCTURED PRODUCT PLANS HAVE CAREFULLY IDENTIFIED AND DEFINED TARGET MARKETS:
+ALL OF OUR STRUCTURED PRODUCT PLANS HAVE CAREFULLY IDENTIFIED TARGET MARKETS:

 THERE ARE REGULATORY RESPONSIBILITIES UPON PROFESSIONAL ADVISERS TO UNDERSTAND THE IDENTIFIED TARGET MARKETS AND TO ENSURE THAT END-INVESTORS ARE WITHIN THE TARGET MARKETS

-We provide various resources to support Professional Advisers using our structured product plans, including our Issuer & Counterparty Scorecards and our Professional Adviser Academy.
+We provide various resources to support Professional Advisers using our structured product plans, including our Tempo Issuer and Counterparty Scorecards (‘TICS’) and our Professional Adviser Academy.

-Issuer and counterparty bank risk is is the most fundamental risk of structured products.
-So, we think it’s straightforward – and important – to state the obvious: Professional Advisers (and investors) should seek to identify structured products backed by strong issuers and counterparties – in fact this is a regulatory requirement for Professional Advisers.
-We also think that providers should prompt Professional Advisers to to carefully consider this critical aspect of structured products and support them in their research and due diligence.
+Issuer and counterparty bank risk is the most fundamental risk of a structured product.
+So, we think it’s straightforward – and important – to state the obvious: Professional Advisers (and investors) should seek to identify structured products which are backed by strong issuers and counterparties – in fact this is a regulatory requirement for Professional Advisers.
+We also think that structured product plan managers should prompt Professional Advisers to carefully consider this critical aspect of structured products and support them in their research and due diligence.

-We therefore publish our proprietary Issuer & Counterparty Scorecards (‘TICS’), to provide transparency with regard to our internal processes and to support Professional Advisers in their research and due diligence of issuer and counterparty financial strength.
+We therefore publish ‘TICS’ (the Tempo Issuer and Counterparty Scorecards), to provide transparency with regard to our internal processes and to support Professional Advisers in their research and due diligence of issuer and counterparty financial strength.

-It is important that Professional Advisers take the time to look at the background information that introduces our Scorecards, explains how to use them and details what they are – and what they are not.
+It is important that Professional Advisers take the time to look at the background information that introduces TICS, explains how to use TICS and details what TICS is – and what TICS is not.